cgbann14/writing/src/guide-to-stele-1.md

 Year 2 is the only other list inscribed across two faces of Stele 1.
 But unlike Year 1 which has a postscript on its right lateral face, Year 2's right lateral face is a continuation of its list and contains columns VIII, IX, and X. Its header is one line long and each column has 17 entries.
 Column X is shorter with only 10 entries and there is preserved blank space beneath the tenth entry on stone 11 before the start of year 8.
 Three entries in Column X (lines 5, 6, and 11) appear to be abbreviated because the stonecutter ran out of room on the right lateral face.
 Although since there is plenty of spare space at the end of Column X, the stonecutter seemingly could have used two lines to write the names instead of abbreviating them.
 However, I think the answer must be that the convention changed and it was no longer for the stonecutter to allow a single place name to run over onto a second line when it was not a compound name.

 In Year 2 Column VI, line 14 the amount reads 5 drachmae, 2 drachmae, and 3 obols equalling 45 obols.
 But the ATL editors believe that the stonecutter mistakenly inscribed 3 obols instead of 1 drachma and two obols, which would equal 50 obols.
-I have chosen to leave the character as it appears on the stone and in their drawings, as an obol.
+I have chosen to leave the character as it appears on the stone and in their drawings: as an obol.

 Year 3 is inscribed on the obverse face only.
 It has a single line header and 5 columns each with 30 entries.
 In Year 3, Column II, lines 8 & 9 there is one amount in the middle of the two lines.
 Two places (Skione and Therambos) pay together, so instead of listing the payment on the first line and leaving the second line blank, the stonecutter chose to inscribe the amount between the two lines.
 In Year 2 these same two places also pay together, but instead of the amount straddling two lines, it is listed on the first line with Skione and the second line is left blank.
+In Column III, lines 2-3 both the place name and the payment amount are split across the two lines.
+It is not uncommon for a long place name to be split across two lines, but it is rare for a payment amount to do so.

 Year 4 is inscribed on the obverse face only, and each of its five columns has 32 lines.
-There is no bottom of a column preserved, so the list was most likely longer.
+None of the columns has its bottom preserved, so the list was most likely longer than 32 lines per column.

-Year 5 is also inscribed on the obverse face only, and each of its five columns has 40 lines.
+Year 5 is inscribed on the obverse face only, and each of its five columns has 41 lines.
+Column II, lines 13-17 form a group payment.

 Year 6 is missing; I do not mean that it is not extant, but that it was never inscribed in the first place.
 The end of Year 5 clearly and the heading of Year 7 are both extant enough to show definitively that there was not another list between them.